Bryce Cotton: 2025–26 season: Sixth NBL MVP

 On May 23, 2025, Cotton signed a three-year deal with the Adelaide 36ers reportedly worth over $1 million a season.
 There had been a widespread expectation that Cotton would accept a lucrative deal to move overseas but the 36ers were constantly in contact with his agent and soon learnt that he was interested in returning to the NBL.
 He was lured to Adelaide to play for head coach Mike Wells, who was an assistant at the Utah Jazz when Cotton played for the franchise in 2015.
 Prior to the start of the season, Cotton was named co-captain of the 36ers alongside Isaac Humphries and Dejan Vasiljevic.

 In his debut for the 36ers on September 28, 2025, Cotton scored 39 points with six 3-pointers and six assists in an 87–80 win over the Brisbane Bullets, marking the highest-scoring debut in team history.
 On October 18, he scored 53 points in a 91–86 win over the Cairns Taipans, breaking the previous franchise record of 48 points scored by Darryl Pearce in 1988.
 On November 9, in his first game against the Perth Wildcats, Cotton scored a game-high 23 points with seven 3-pointers in a 94–87 loss in Adelaide.
 On November 16, he scored 41 points in a 105–101 overtime win over the Taipans.
 Three days later, he recorded 31 points and a career-high 13 assists in a 97–85 win over the Illawarra Hawks.
+On December 7, in his first appearance in Perth as a 36er, Cotton recorded 21 points and 12 assists in a 95–94 win.
+On December 12, he had 33 points, 13 assists, seven rebounds and four steals in a 114–105 overtime win over Melbourne United.
+On December 28, he scored 36 points in a 95–84 win over the Wildcats.
+On January 23, 2026, he scored a game-high 33 points, including the game-winning 3-pointer, in a 112–110 overtime win over the New Zealand Breakers.
+On February 14, he scored 42 points in a 92–89 win over the Breakers, playing every second of the game and finishing with seven 3-pointers.
+He missed the 36ers' final regular season game on February 20 against the Wildcats with back soreness, but returned two days later for the NBL Ignite Cup Final.
+In the Ignite Cup Final, Cotton had game highs with 34 points and nine assists in a 111–107 loss to the Breakers.